MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/query-variables.md

 [!INCLUDE[appliesto-2013-2016-2019-SUB-SPO-md](../includes/appliesto-2013-2016-2019-SUB-SPO-md.md)]

-Note: This page doesn't applies to Modern Microsoft Search experiences and APIs.
-For Modern Search look at [Profile Query Variables](https://docs.microsoft.com/en-us/MicrosoftSearch/manage-verticals#profile-query-variables)
+Note: This article does not apply to Modern Microsoft Search experiences and APIs.
+To learn about Modern Search, see [Profile Query Variables](/MicrosoftSearch/manage-verticals#profile-query-variables).

 ## Query variables